wingify/readme-central/docs/SDK Reference/fme-sdks-working.md

 ### 4. User Attribute Management

-To enable user segmentation and deeper insights, the SDK includes a *setAttribute*() method.
+The SDK includes a *setAttribute*() method to enable user segmentation and deeper insights.
 This lets developers send custom user attributes (like location, device type, or plan) to VWO.
 These are used to:

 * **Segment experiment reports**
 * **Target users more precisely** in feature rollouts and experiments

 Again, this data is sent in the background, maintaining a lightweight client footprint.

-### Asynchronous Communication & Decoupled Design
+> **Asynchronous Communication & Decoupled Design**

-Across all core functions — flag checks, event tracking, and attribute setting- the SDK communicates with VWO asynchronously except PHP SDK due to the synchronous behavior of PHP language..
+Across all core functions — flag checks, event tracking, and attribute setting- the SDK communicates with VWO asynchronously except PHP SDK due to the synchronous behavior of the PHP language..
 This design ensures that:

 * App performance is not affected
 * Network activity is minimized and batched

-> Please refer [Server-side SDKs](doc:server-side-sdks) or [Client-side SDKs](doc:mobile-sdks) reference guides to know
+> Please refer [Server-side SDKs](doc:server-side-sdks) or [Client-side SDKs](doc:mobile-sdks) reference guides to know more.

 <br />